IgniteUI/igniteui-documentation/topics/02_Controls/igFunnelChart/02_igFunnelChart_Binding_to_Data.md

 }
 ```

 The following code snippet specifies a strongly-typed MVC View at the beginning.
-Then it shows how to use the Ignite UI for MVC FunnelChart in order to **bind to the Model object of the View**.
+Then it shows how to use the %%ProductNameMVC%% FunnelChart in order to **bind to the Model object of the View**.

 **In ASPX:**